|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

-Very early in the morning, we will go by boat to the macaw clay lick, where hundreds of parakeets, parrots, and macaws arrive every day to feed on the clay essential to their diet.
+Very early in the morning, we drive by boat to the macaw clay lick, where hundreds of parakeets, parrots, and macaws arrive every day to feed on the clay essential to their diet.

-In the afternoon, after lunch, we will cross the river and hike for an hour to visit the Camungo oxbow lake, where we will have the opportunity to climb an observation tower, from where the rainforest canopy and the lake can be observed.
+After lunch, we cross the river and hike for an hour to visit the Camungo oxbow lake, where we will have the opportunity to climb an observation tower, from where the rainforest canopy and the lake can be observed.

 Overnight at Blanquillo